 Employees get coverage for accidents through workers' compensation insurance while working onsite or on the way to or from work.

 Workers' compensation is funded through the social insurance system.
 The rate of contribution for social insurance is usually 24% of employees’ wages.
-Employees can contribute between 3 and 10% of wages depending on their income.
+Employees can contribute between 3% and 10% of their wages depending on their income.

 How GPS can Help

 With our Global PEO/Employer of Record services, companies can expand into Hungary and hire their employees without having to establish a branch office or subsidiary in Hungary.

 - Your candidate is hired via our Hungary PEO.
 If needed, we can also help you find the right talent in any country with our comprehensive global staffing services.

 - Your new employee begins work quickly as we take care of employment contracts, statutory and non-statutory benefits, and running their payroll - all in full compliance with Hungary laws.

 - Global PEO Services experts manage all day-to-day operational issues such as employee expenses, and severance/termination if required.